Rainbow table: Defense against rainbow tables

-An alternative approach, called key strengthening, extends the key with a random salt, but then (unlike in key stretching) securely deletes the salt.
-This forces both the attacker and legitimate users to perform a brute-force search for the salt value.
+An alternative approach, called key strengthening, deploys two salts, one public and one secret, but then (unlike in key stretching) securely deletes the secret salt.
+This forces both the attacker and legitimate users to perform a brute-force search for the secret salt value.
+The secret salt size is chosen so that the brute force search is imperceptible to the legitimate user.
+However, it makes the rainbow dictionary needed by the attacker much larger.
 Although the paper that introduced key stretching referred to this earlier technique and intentionally chose a different name, the term "key strengthening" is now often (arguably incorrectly) used to refer to key stretching.

 Rainbow tables and other precomputation attacks do not work against passwords that contain symbols outside the range presupposed, or that are longer than those precomputed by the attacker.
 However, tables can be generated that take into account common ways in which users attempt to choose more secure passwords, such as adding a number or special character.
 Because of the sizable investment in computing processing, rainbow tables beyond fourteen places in length are not yet common.
 So, choosing a password that is longer than fourteen characters may force an attacker to resort to brute-force methods.

 Specific intensive efforts focused on LM hash, an older hash algorithm used by Microsoft, are publicly available.
 LM hash is particularly vulnerable because passwords longer than 7 characters are broken into two sections, each of which is hashed separately.
 Choosing a password that is fifteen characters or longer guarantees that an LM hash will not be generated.